hojin-kim/Harmonizer/README.md

 * Colors!
 * I want to make some infinite grid of hexagons.
 * I want to serve this service; my tiny EC2 server cannot maintain this app.
 (I'm not sure.)

+## If you want to download and try it:
+* You might need node.js.
+* run `$npx create-my-app harmonizer` with shell.
+* remove all files in `harmonizer/src` and download the `src` directory in this repository to be your new `harmonizer/src`.